Scimoose/portfolio/README.md

 # Portfolio
 A loose repository of my smaller works.
 Will update files here shortly!

+Right now you can find here:
+* the python code from Machine Learning A-Z course by Kirill Eremenko and Hadelin de Ponteves
+* some small scripts from my free time on the trip for the iGEM contest in Boston
+* as well as a little script using BeautifulSoup4 which pulls 3 most accurate search results from the NCBI website

 # Other works:

 <a href="https://github.com/Scimoose/cerebro-ncbi-plugin">NCBI plugin</a>, which searches the NCBI database, with help of <a href="https://github.com/KELiON/cerebro">Cerebro</a>, a search app which browses through the internet and your computer for anything you might want to search. (sadly, Cerebro is no longer continued)